-To become a competent investor, you probably need to learn some additional things.
+To become a competent investor, you probably need to learn some new things.

-Maybe you already have all math and logic skills you need but there are investing techniques and strategies you may have to learn.
+Maybe you already have all the math and logic skills you need, but there are investing techniques and strategies you may have to learn.

 But You Will Only Be Learning the Stuff You Really Need

-Investing is a huge subject.
+Investing is a vast subject.
 It would take a long time to learn everything about it.

-That is exactly why it is a good idea to know which investing style is the best for you.
+That is precisely why it is a good idea to know which investing style is the best for you.

 If you know it, you will focus your learning efforts.

 You do not need to learn quantum physics if you want to become a doctor.
 The same here regarding your investing education.